-I am a human geographer, born and raised in the South of Italy, by the sea, in the lucjky sunny side of beautiful but complicated city like Napoli.
+I am a human geographer, born and raised in the South of Italy, by the sea, in the lucky sunny side of beautiful but complex city like Napoli.

 I have worked as part-time professor in Environmental economics and law at University of Naples – Federico II (3 years).

-In 1998 I worked as national expert at the European Commission in Bruxelles as coordinator of IMPEL – European Network for the Implementation and Enforcement of Environmental Law.
+In 1998 I served as national expert at the European Commission in Bruxelles as coordinator of IMPEL – European Network for the Implementation and Enforcement of Environmental Law.